hyperledger-archives/grid-rfcs/0000-catalog.md

 are described in the Grid Primitives RFC.
 A _property namespace_ contains multiple _property schemas_.
 A property schema associates a name (such as "length") with a data type (such as integer).
-A catalog may want additional properties to support execute custom smart contract, or trigger some type of check.
+A catalog may want additional properties to support executing custom smart contract, or trigger some type of check.
 An example could be an expiry_date for an entire catalog.

 ## Transactions